nithyaramakrishnan/data-shield/manage.md

   ```
   {: codeblock}

-8. Copy the just the alpha-numeric portion of the token and paste it into the Enclave Manager GUI.
+8. Copy just the alpha-numeric portion of the token and paste it into the Enclave Manager GUI.
 You do not need to copy the word `Bearer`.

 9. Click **Sign in**.